Stormwater Management

 Regulating Stormwater

-Specifically for Salt Lake County, what goes into the storm drain makes its way into the local creek, rivers, and streams.
-Each of these are part of a larger watershed — the Jordan River Watershed, which lead to major rivers, and eventually to the Great Salt Lake.
+Specifically for Salt Lake County, what goes into the storm drain makes its way into the local streams, rivers, Utah Lake, and The Great Salt Lake.
+Each of these are part of a larger watershed — the Jordan River Watershed, which lead to major rivers, and eventually to The Great Salt Lake.
 Because all of the bodies of water are interconnected and not defined geographically by county, state, or city lines, the federal government regulates everything that ends up in the storm drain system.

 The federal government regulates stormwater through a permit process, referred to as Municipal Separate Storm Sewer System Permit Program (MS4 Permit Program).
-Each permit mandates the county to meet specific water quality standards.
+Each permit mandates the its permit holder to meet specific water quality standards.

 What is stormwater?